atul-wankhade/Spec-Center/README.md

    }
    ```

 #### Initial Data in database
-1.Superadmin details for add company should need to insert initilly
+<br/>1. superadmin user details for each company should need to insert initially.
 <br/>2.
-Also, there role in role collection need to be added.
+Also, same user with superadmin role need to be added in role collection.

 ## APIs List

 #### Login in Company